-The term 'sSelf-build' or 'custom-build' is-used when someone obtains a building plot and then-builds their own home on that plotit.
+The term 'self-build' or 'custom-build' is used when someone obtains a building plot and then builds their own home on that plot.
 The majority of work can be completed by the future occupiers, or the future occupier could take the role of project manager and employ professionals to deliver their plans.
 Such homes can be built as a one off or on a community basis.
 The Government wants to enable more people to build their own home and wants to make this form of housing a mainstream housing option.

 It is important to understand that self-build/custom-build schemes are still required to meet the policy requirements in local plans as well as national policy and guidance.
-The schemes are still and are subject to the same constraints as developer delivered dwellings and the policy refers to this.
+The schemes are still subject to the same constraints as developer delivered dwellings and the policy refers to this.

-Some councils are looking into at policies that require a certain percentage of a larger development to be set aside for custom/self-build.
+Some councils are looking into policies that require a certain percentage of a larger development to be set aside for custom/self-build.
 The Authority is not likely to receive applications for large scale development, but the policy does encourage developers to set aside plots for custom/self-build plots.
-That being said, provision of serviced plots is encouraged as part of the housing allocations later in the document.